benjaminbressington/gatsbyquiz/README.md

 ```

 ### :three: Body
-- write your question and let your creativity take the power with MDX
+- Write your question and let your creativity take the power with MDX

 Look at the examples in the quizzes folder to see how you can use React within a Markdown file (That's MDX!).
 For a full explanation, read the MDX docs and the gatsby-MDX implementation.